KelvinShadewing/supertux-advance/LEVELDESIGN.md

 ## Level Size

 Level dimensions should have an area around 320x20 tiles.
 Levels don't need to be purely horizontal, but should have a similar area so that they aren't too long.
 Rather than use checkpoints, I prefer to have a higher quantity of short levels.
 The reason for this is level achievements: coins, enemies, and secrets.
 Starting over from a checkpoint means losing the chance of getting these without having to backtrack.
 A level that's short enough to comfortably play from the beginning mitigates this.

+## NPCs

+The NPC actor (bald human in the map editor) has several mandatory arguments that must be defined in this order: sprite, flip mode, talk function, and lines.
+The sprite is the name of the sprite to be used as its variable is defined in `assets.nut`.
+Flip mode 0 will use different frames, and 1 will make the sprite actually flip to follow the player.
+The following functions exist for talk modes:

+* `sayRand` - Will pick a random line from the following arguments to say each time the character is spoken to.
+Can be used with just one line if an NPC should say the same thing every time.

+* `sayChar` - Says a different line for each playable character.
+Requires an entry for Tux, Konqi, Midi, and default, in that order.

+Lines are all arguments following talk mode.
+There can be any number depending on the function being used.
+They should be the name of entries in the language file's `npc` field.